 - If no hours are submitted for a six-month reporting period, then the associate registration will be expired.

 Your hours must be timely submitted in the Licensee Portal* in order to count towards the post-doc experience requirement.
 You must upload a completed Registered Associate Six-Month Supervisor Evaluation & Hours Report that is signed by you and your supervisor.
 This report is due in the month following each six-month reporting period.
 Please refer to your plan approval documents from the Board if you are unsure of your reporting period.
-Submit a report for each period, even if you did not accrue any hours.
 The report must contain original signatures and should reasonably show compliance with the terms of the contract.
+Please review the New Registration page for more information.

 *Please click here